QAInsights/PerfAction/README.md

 ```
 ### Example #3 with arguments to Generate HTML Reports

-make sure you create directory with the name where you want html report to be saved.
+Make sure you create directory with the name where you want html report to be saved.

 ```
 - name: Create reports directory